rawrhys/discourse/README.md

 3. Start development server: `npm run dev`
 4. Build for production: `npm run build`

+## Email Verification System

+The application now includes a comprehensive email verification system that requires users to verify their email address before accessing the platform.

+### Features

+- ✅ SMTP-based email delivery
+- ✅ Secure verification tokens
+- ✅ 24-hour token expiration
+- ✅ Resend verification functionality
+- ✅ Integration with Supabase authentication

+### Configuration

+1. Set up your SMTP server credentials
+2. Configure the following environment variables:
+   - `SMTP_HOST`: Your SMTP server address
+   - `SMTP_PORT`: SMTP port (usually 587 or 465)
+   - `SMTP_USER`: Your SMTP username
+   - `SMTP_PASS`: Your SMTP password
+   - `SMTP_FROM`: From email address
+   - `FRONTEND_URL`: Your frontend URL for verification links

+### How It Works

+1. User registers an account
+2. Verification email is sent via SMTP
+3. User clicks verification link in email
+4. Account is verified and user can log in
+5. Unverified users cannot access protected routes

+For detailed setup instructions, see `EMAIL_VERIFICATION_SETUP.md`.

 ## Stripe Integration

 The application includes Stripe payment integration for purchasing course credits.